 1. Your body is your temple – Why not look after it?
 “The way you feed yourself, is the most basic, fundamental way you demonstrate care for your body” – Dr Libby.

 2. You are what you eat – One in Five American deaths are now associated with Obesity.
 This number is absolutely astounding.
-People are literally killing themselves without realizing it, or without knowing how to stop.
-When you fuel your body with fried foods, sugary food, empty calories, simple carbs, and fatty cuts of meat or processed meat.
-That all gets stored inside and affects your thinking, your mood and productivity.
-An unhealthy diet can cause people to feel depressed, self-conscious, lousy, tired all the time, lack physical energy, body aches and pains and internal problems from the strain your internal organs are under.
+People are literally killing themselves without realising it, or without knowing how to stop.
+When you fuel your body with fried foods, sugary food, empty calories, simple carbs, and fatty cuts of meat or processed meat; That all gets stored inside and affects your thinking, your mood and productivity.
+An unhealthy diet can cause people to feel depressed, self-conscious, lousy, lack physical energy, body aches and pains and internal problems from the strain your internal organs are under.

 3. Food can give you energy to be more productive – If you want to truly get the most out of life, the secret is time management.
 Don’t sit around watching TV, wasting the years away.
-This may be harsh, but you are going to die one day.
-What if it’s tomorrow?
-If you were to look back on your life would it be worth watching?
 Get off the couch, spend time with family and friends, choose a career you love instead of a job you hate, take the time to do your favourite hobby and explore new things to enjoy.
 Think positively, and make the most of EVERY SINGLE DAY.
-Stop wasting time and start being busy and achieving everything you ever wanted.
+Stop wasting time and start getting more done to achieving everything you ever wanted.
 But you can’t do it without nutrition.
-A healthy diet will fuel your body, give you a clearer state of mind, make you excited for every day and the energy to achieve more every single day.
+A healthy diet will fuel your body, give you a clearer state of mind, make you excited for every day and the energy to achieve more!

 4. By looking after yourself and your body, you can increase your lifespan – The best food you can eat to increase your longevity is dark leafy greens.
-Other foods with incredible health benefits are fish, beans such as lentils, nuts, cranberries, blueberries, green tea, red wine in sensible amounts, whole-grains, avocado, bananas, carrots, dark chocolate, flax and chia seeds, lemon, honey, olive oil, oranges, peanut butter, quinoa, and other fruits and vegetables.
-To see the full list – click here.
-Who wouldn’t want to live longer?
-Here is an interesting video on how you can increase your lifespan to over 100 years.
+Other foods with incredible health benefits are fish, beans such as lentils, nuts, cranberries, blueberries, green tea, red wine in sensible amounts, whole-grains, avocado, bananas, carrots, dark chocolate, flax and chia seeds, lemon, honey, olive oil, oranges, coconut, peanut butter, quinoa, and other fruits and vegetables.

 5. Balancing stress – Ensure you have a work life balance.
 Life can’t be just work, work, work.
 I know what its like, I was so desperate to save money I stayed up for 54 hours once, working hospitality jobs to fit as many hours of work into the day and night as possible.
 After going two whole months without a proper sleep, I landed myself in hospital.
 A year later when I was back working, I did it again.
-Now I understand that it was stress and burnout because I was so focused on work and money, my body stopped functioning.
-I now understand how important it is to have balance and more peace in mind instead of chaos.
-For advice on how to manage this, read my blog post 12 Ways to Manage Stress.
+Now I understand that it was stress and burnout because I was so focused on work and money, my body and digestive system stopped functioning.
+I now understand how important it is to have balance and more peace of mind instead of chaos.
 Bottom line is, don’t sacrifice your health for money or work.

-6. Eating good food can help you to look younger – By eating a diet rich in healthy fats such as avocado, extra virgin olive oil and fish.
-As well as green tea, dark chocolate, vegetables, seeds and spices.
+6. Eating good food can help you to look younger – By eating a diet rich in healthy fats such as avocado, coconut, nuts, seeds, extra virgin olive oil and fish – As well as green tea, dark chocolate, vegetables, seeds and spices.
 A nutrient dense diet gives you shiny hair and glowing skin.

 8. It will affect how your see yourself in the mirror – The best feeling ever, is waking up in the morning and liking what you see.
 Doing a twirl in front of the mirror with a smile on your face.
 Walking down the street feeling 100% comfortable in your own skin.
 Self confidence plays a big part in our mental/emotional health, and the things we are willing to try in life.
 I love to feel my absolute best and know that I place a high importance on looking after myself.
 Your diet will also give you more energy and motivation, to exercise and work out which can help you to achieve your dream body.
 You aren’t going to get there by sitting on the couch.